Kreative21/Dexora/README.md

 ### ⚙️ Settings

-Manage your Dexora experience from a dedicated settings section.
+Manage your Déxora experience from a dedicated settings section.

 Available options include: